 - Proper provision will be made for all members of the family.

-- Either spouse is domiciled in Ireland at the date of issue of the proceedings or that either spouse has been ordinarily resident in Ireland for one year before the date of issue of the proceedings.
+- Either spouse is domiciled in Ireland or t ordinarily resident in Ireland for one year before the date of issue of the proceedings.

 The first condition on living apart does not specifically mean that you and your spouse have to have lived in separate houses.
 Spouses can live separate and apart while under the one roof.
 The parties will have to satisfy the Courts that although they continue to live in the same home they lead separate lives.
 The main effect of divorce, as far as most parties are concerned, is that they can re-marry.

 Nullity is also an option where the Court would make a finding that a marriage never existed.
-This is an extreme option which could leave the parties without any financial redress.
-Therefore , in recent years, it has become rare.
+This is a rarely used option which could leave the parties without any financial redress.